-ATHENS — Georgia is just two weeks away from its annual G-Day extravaganza at Sanford Stadium.
+ATHENS — Georgia is two weeks from its annual G-Day extravaganza at Sanford Stadium.
 And while coach Kirby Smart says the Bulldogs aren’t anywhere close to being ready to put on a show, it’s not really about that.

 On Saturday, UGA held its first full-scale scrimmage in advance of the annual spring intrasquad game.
 That the Bulldogs had to conduct it inside the Payne Indoor Athletic Facility was a minor inconvenience.
-And while Smart said the Bulldogs have “a long way to go to be the football team we need to be,” he did characterize the scrimmage as “really good, upbeat.”
+And while Smart said the Bulldogs have “a long way to go to be the football team we need to be,” he characterized the scrimmage as “really good, upbeat.”

 “The kids are buying in and competing,” Smart said.
 “I thought both offensive units moved the ball well.
 Defensively we played hard.
-We’ve just got a lot of young guys and some guys banged up on the defensive line and it makes it tough.
+We’ve just got a lot of young guys and some guys banged up on the defensive line, and it makes it tough.
 But I do think the guys are buying in and playing hard.”

 Georgia wants and is expecting a packed Sanford Stadium for G-Day on April 21.
 Smart already has challenged fans to flock to the game, like he did for “93K Day” in 2016.
 But any concerns he has expressed about the team this spring — and there have been several — have less to do with having them ready to play well that day than in the fall.